FredKellerman/Microzed-PYNQ/README.md

 Microzed is Copyright Avnet Inc.

-**Use a VM or machine that is not critical, installing the build tools will make various changes to your PC**
+**I recommend for the first time using a VM or non VM machine that is not used for critical work.
+Installing the build tools will make various changes to your machine, make sure you know what you're getting into before you modify a critical work PC.
+This process requires a passwordless sudo user for example.**

-To rebuild your own Microzed PYNQ image:
+To rebuild your own Microzed PYNQ image you will need to complete the following pre-build steps.
+If you are already setup to build v2.6 PYNQ, skip these:

 * You will need at least 16GB of PC RAM and 30GB+ just for building the SD Image, not including space for the build tools
-* Install Petalinux and Vivado v2020.1 tools on Ubuntu 18.04 LTS
+* Install Petalinux v2020.1, Vivado v2020.1 and Ubuntu 18.04 LTS on an x86 PC
-* Setup a 'build user' with passwordless sudo
+* Give an Ubuntu 'build user' passwordless sudo permission
 * Clone PYNQ from https://github.com/Xilinx/PYNQ **and checkout branch: image_v2.6.0**
-* From the clone and proper branch **execute ./sdbuild/scripts/setup_host.sh**
+* From the clone and proper branch **execute "./sdbuild/scripts/setup_host.sh"**
-* Install any requested additonal apt packages that setup_host.sh asks for
+* Install any requested additonal Debian apt packages that setup_host.sh asks for
 * Once setup_host.sh is successful, **reboot and re-login**
 * You may remove the just cloned PYNQ git repo

+Once the previous steps have been completed you may begin building PYNQ for the Microzed 7010 or 7020:

-* **Clone this Microzed-PYNQ** repo and cd into it
+* **Clone this Microzed-PYNQ** repo and **cd** into it
-* **Run ./buildfast.sh** NOTE: by default this builds for 7020, for 7010 set BOARD_TYPE=7010 in buildfast.sh
+* **Run "./buildfast.sh"** NOTE: by default this builds for 7020, for 7010 set BOARD_TYPE=7010 in buildfast.sh
 * **Wait** for the SD card image generation to complete: microzed-x-x.x.x.img
-* Use Etcher to copy .img onto >= 16GB micro SD card
+* Use Etcher to copy the .img file onto a >= 16GB micro SD card
-* Setup the Microzed dip switches to boot from SD card, insert card, **power-up and get to work!**
+* Setup the Microzed dip switches to boot from SD card, insert SD card, **power-up and get to work!**

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE